sukanta-nandi/Profiles_Rest_API/README.md

 # RESTAPI for User Profile.

 # Project Setup
-1. Install Vagrant for your system
+1. Install Virtualbox and Vagrant for your system

 2. Navigate to the project loaction
 ```bash